 Mentors, colleagues, or co-investigators may submit nominations, or candidates may self-nominate.
 The application should include the following:

-• Nominator’s name and contact details
+• Nominator’s name and contact information.
+Self-nominations are welcome

 All nominations will be reviewed, and the recipient will be chosen by a selection committee.